Sony A7 III, Nikon D750, Xiaomi Mi 11i 5G and more cameras, mobiles, optics and accessories on offer at Hunting Bargains

 Offers on accessories

-- The Lowepro Nova 160 AW II, a classic design shoulder bag that can hold a reflex or mirrorless camera kit with lens and accessories, the price drops again: 32.97 euros at Amazon.
+- The Lowepro Nova 160 AW II, a shoulder bag with a classic design that can hold a reflex or mirrorless camera kit with a lens and accessories, the price drops again: 32.97 euros at Amazon.

 - If you are looking for a small and reliable tripod again we recommend the Manfrotto Compact Advanced, with ball joint 3 Way and designed for cameras up to three kilos in weight, which continues at 67.39 euros, the lowest price in recent months, on Amazon.